adammark/Markup.js/README.md

 ## Global variables

-Global variables can be used anywhere inside a template.
-For example:
+You can create global variables for use anywhere inside a template.
+For
+example:

 ``` javascript
 Mark.globals.img_width = 200;